pawurb/node-postgres-wiki/Testing.md

 If you'd like to execute all the unit or integration tests at one time, you can do so with the "Makefile"

+## Makefile
+the make file is used as a shortcut to running all the tests.
+Since many of the integration tests slam the database with load/connection-pool based testing the tests are executed sequentially file-by-file.
+This ensures each file finishes before the next begins and reduces test complexity and raises test isolation.
+The command line parameters passed to individual test files can be passed to the Makefile which will in turn pass them along to each test file.

 ### Run all unit tests

     make test-unit